oanda/apidocs/sections/return_values.md

 	HTTP/1.1 400 Bad Request

 	{
-    	"errorCode" : [OANDA error code, may or may kot be the same as the HTTP status code], "message"   : [a description of the error which occurred, intended for developers], "moreInfo"  : [(OPTIONAL)a link to a web page describing the error and possible causes and solutions] }
+    	"code" : [OANDA error code, may or may not be the same as the HTTP status code], "message"   : [a description of the error which occurred, intended for developers], "moreInfo"  : [(OPTIONAL)a link to a web page describing the error and possible causes and solutions] }